RedTailBullet/test_rest_api/documents/CategoriesTestCases/TestCasesForCreate.md

   "en": "dog food"
 }
 ```

 Name is allow duplicate.
 Slug is human-readable identifier usually used as deep-link URL to the related category.
 Allowed are alphabetic, numeric, underscore (_) and hyphen (-) characters.
 Maximum size is 256.
 Must be unique across a project!
 The same category can have the same slug for different languages.
-### Test setup
-1. This test runs under any situations.

 ### Test cases
 #### 1. Create category with no payload